PrivateHank2/awesome-earth/README.md

 - [Treedom](https://www.treedom.net/) - Treedom lets you buy or gift a real tree, where somebody will plant it for you and follow it online.
 - [Trees for the Future](https://trees.org/) - TREES plants all sorts of trees and plants, and nearly all of the trees used are either native or naturalized in the environments where they are planted.
 They partner with farmers to understand their needs and match them with species that will suit their needs and be environmentally benign.
+- [TreeSena](https://treesena.org/about) - An initiative by YouTuber Saiman Says in collaboration with Mission Green Mumbai's Mr. Subhajit Mukherjee.
+They aim to plant over 4000 trees in and around Aarey Colony in Mumbai, India, in honour of the 2000 trees which were cut down in October 2019.
+They are open to donations.
 - [Treeware](https://treeware.earth) - Loads of open-source developers have a "Buy me a coffee" button on their software.
 Now you can have "Buy me a tree!" on your GitHub repository.
 Get the same "Yay somebody cares about my work" AND lessen the existential dread all in one.
 Powered by [Offset Earth](https://offset.earth/).
 - [WeForest](https://www.weforest.org/) - WeForest empowers communities to advance and implement innovative, high standard, scalable and lasting solutions to restore forest landscapes
 ## Renewable Energy